srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_9_Lab.md

     ![](Images/lab9/Ex0_task2_step7_2_1.png)

-1. Within the Remote Desktop session to **az30307a-hv-vm**, start Internet Explorer, browse to [Windows Server Evaluations](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019) OR (https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019), and download the Windows Server 2019 **VHD** file and move the file from downloads to **F:\VHDs** folder.
+1. Within the Remote Desktop session to **az30307a-hv-vm**, start Internet Explorer, browse to this link https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019, and download the Windows Server 2019 **VHD** file and move the file from downloads to **F:\VHDs** folder.
 (Please follow the below images if any doubts)

     ![](Images/lab9/new/ex0_task2_step10_1.png)